GlassNet: a multitask deep neural network for predicting many glass properties: Materials and methods

-Finally, the dataset was scaled using a min-max scaler.
+Finally, the dataset was scaled using a min-max scaler (all features and targets were scaled).
 This is a linear transformation that converts all features and targets to values between zero and one.
 This strategy is often used when training neural networks to improve convergence and reduce the difference in magnitude between features and targets.
+The advantages of using the min-max scaler instead of the standard scaler is that the former is robust against small standard deviations of the features and it preserves zero entries in sparse non-negative datasets (which is the case of compositional features of glasses) \citeprocitem{34}{{[}34{]}}.